Cart 0

 Complete Your Experience

-This Spring, Tenet will host book clubs during the weeks preceding our Amsterdam performance to learn about early American history from the writings of much-celebrated author and historian Russell Shorto.
-If you haven't had a chance to read The Island at the Center of the World, I trust you'd enjoy it!
+This Spring, Tenet will host a book club during the week before our Amsterdam performance to learn about early American history from the writings of much-celebrated author and historian Russell Shorto.
+If you haven't had a chance to read The Island at the Center of the World, we highly recommend it!

-Our book club meetings will be hosted by Dutch lutenist, Hank Heijink, and our featured book will be Shorto's latest best seller Taking Manhattan. as we explore the fascinating connection between the Dutch and early America.
+Our book club meeting will be hosted by Dutch lutenist, Hank Heijink, and our featured book will be Shorto's latest bestseller Taking Manhattan.
+We will explore the fascinating connection between the Netherlands and early America.

 Get Your Copy